aecc/stream-tree-learning/README.md

 Distributed Decision Tree Prediction of Streaming Data using Spark.

-Currently application does the following: Stream data, Filtering.
+Currently application does the following: Stream data, Filtering, Creation of the tree.
 Modules in DEVELOPMENT, they will be added to the main application as soon as they are tested and work properly.
 Modules work and can be tested by shell.